RayLin1230/RCOS-Cilium/startprocess.md

 Kubernetes are a platform to automate the deployment and management of containerized applications.
 Containers are self-contained units that hold everything an app needs to run, ensuring consistent behavior across environments.

 Cilium helps manage data communication between applications in a Kubernetes cluster, enhancing security, visibility, and scalability.
 Cilium secures traffic by controlling which applications can communicate and provides monitoring of traffic flow within the cluster.

+Terraform automates infrastructure management using Infrastructure as Code (IaC).
+It defines infrastructure (servers, networks) using configuration files in HCL (HashiCorp Configuration Language).
+It uses providers (like Azure, AWS) to deploy infrastructure.
+In the context of the project, Terraform creates a Kubernetes cluster on Azure Kubernetes Service (AKS), where Cilium is deployed to manage networking.